stonneau/hpp-rbprm-corba/README.md

 To install hpp-rbprm-corba automatically:

-  1. Follow the instructions at https://humanoid-path-planner.github.io/hpp-doc/download.html
+  1. Go to https://humanoid-path-planner.github.io/hpp-doc/download.html and choose the rbprm installer.

 To install hpp-rbprm-corba manually: